Infineon/deepcraft-studio-accelerators/MotorImbalanceDetection/README.md

 `Tools`	- Folder containing the GraphUX unit to collect data and evaluate the model in Studio, along with the corresponding .hex file.

+`PreprocessorTrack` - Folder containing preprocessed data tracks (i.e. the output of the preprocessor).

 ## Sensors and Data

 This project utilizes the PSOC C3 Motor Control Kit (KIT_PSC3M5_MC1) for data collection.
 The kit includes the following components: